 There are over 10’000 NM miles of marked navigational channels in Finland.
 A few channels are marked with fairways (see map above).
 Anchoring on these fairways is not permitted.
 Most of the channels however are only marked with a center line in which case it is not obvious where you can anchor.
 Again there is no absolute measure, you need to use your common sense.
 One simple rule of thumb is to stay outside the “imaginary fairway” defined by the channel markers, boaters will use the full width of the fairway.
 In particular sailors will often venture far outside this area when beating into the wind so wherever you can expect a tacking boat to sail, you should also avoid.
 Small bays, behind headlands etc are typically good places.

 The nature and environment of the Finnish archipelago and lakes are fortunately very well protected.
-The best thing is that most of the reserve are still quite open for visitors but there are some restrictions, mainly to protect breeding grounds seals and bird nesting.
+The best thing is that most of the reserve are still quite open for visitors but there are some restrictions, mainly to protect breeding grounds seals and nesting birds.
 On the protected islands you will find small signs on the shore indicating the restrictions on landing.
-For nature reserves the color coding on the Finnish charts is a bit illogical, they are marked in green.
+For nature reserves, the color coding on the Finnish charts is a bit illogical, they are marked in green.
 In this case green does not mean “OK”, it means “No entry”.

 If you want to plan ahead, the Finnish excursionmap online service (found at www.retkikartta.fi/?lang=en) shows the restrictions that apply to all protected areas.
 You need to open the tab “Map layers” and then under that tab enable “Protected areas and hiking destinations“.
 When this layer is enabled, the protected islands will show up in red on the map (see image below).
 When you click on a specific location, a pop-up window will show when a restrictions is in place (in the example below you cannot land on the island between April 1 and July 31, the Finnish word “kielletty” means forbidden).